Braum's

-Braum's is an American chain of ice cream parlor and fast food restaurants.
-Based in Oklahoma City, Oklahoma, Braum's was founded in 1968 by William Henry "Bill" Braum in Oklahoma City.
+Braum's Inc. is an American chain of ice cream parlor and fast food restaurants.
+Based in Oklahoma City, Braum's was founded in 1968 by William Henry "Bill" Braum in Oklahoma City.
 The company operates over 300 restaurants in 5 states, primarily in the Southern United States, namely the West South Central states of Oklahoma and Texas.

 History

 In 1957, William Henry "Bill" Braum (1928–2020) purchased his family's ice cream processing business based in Emporia, Kansas, as well as its "Peter Pan" retail ice cream chain; ten years later, the Peter Pan stores were sold, under the condition that the Braum family would not sell ice cream in Kansas for ten years.

 Having kept the family dairy herd and ice cream processing business, Braum and his wife Mary started the Braum's chain in 1968 in Oklahoma City, opening 24 stores in Oklahoma during the first year.
 Braum's brought products from its Emporia headquarters to Oklahoma for the first few years, later opening facilities in Oklahoma and moving the herd there in 1975.

 Braum's ran a series of Ernest P. Worrell television commercials in the 1980s.